geerlingguy/airgradient-prometheus/README.md

 But this exporter runs a Docker container that 'catches' that data (by pointing your AirGradient sensor at it), and then it reports it through a `/metrics` endpoint that Prometheus can scrape to ingest sensor data at whatever interval Prometheus is configured to scrape it.

+I've included the sketch I deploy to my sensors for use with this repository: [AirGradient-DIY.ino](AirGradient-DIY.ino).

 ## How to Use

 This thing is a couple PHP scripts that run in a Docker container.
 That's it.